In celebration of Earth Day, let’s look at one of the most sustainable and versatile building materials available: steel.

 The building and construction industry has a huge impact on the environment.

 Every year, millions of tons of waste are generated by construction sites, and this debris often ends up in landfills.
-In addition, the production of traditional building materials such as concrete and lumber can strain the environment, as these materials require high levels of energy and water to produce.
-Pre-fabricated steel panels and frames offer a much more sustainable solution.
+In addition, the production of traditional building materials such as concrete and lumber can strain the environment, as these materials require high levels of energy and water.
+Prefabricated steel panels and frames offer a much more sustainable solution.
 These panels can be easily recycled or reused, and they are highly energy-efficient to produce.
 As a result, these steel panels offer a reduced environmental impact compared to traditional building materials.

-Pre-fabricated steel panels are also easier and faster to install than traditional materials, resulting in less waste at the construction site.
-And because they’re prefabricated in factories, steel buildings have a much smaller environmental footprint than traditional stick-built structures.
+Prefabricated steel panels are also easier and faster to install than traditional materials, resulting in less waste at the construction site.
+And because they’re prefabricated in factories, steel buildings have a much smaller environmental footprint than conventional stick-built structures.

-As you can see, there are many advantages to steel buildings which have a positive effect on the environment.
-They are largely made from recycled materials that don’t require much energy to produce and last for many years.
-Steel buildings are also very energy efficient, and generally create less waste than other building materials.
-As we celebrate Earth Day and our planet’s many breath-taking landscapes, let’s remember that steel buildings can help us protect those places for future generations to enjoy.
+As you can see, there are many advantages to steel buildings that positively affect the environment.
+Recycled steel materials don’t require much energy and last for many years.
+Steel buildings are also energy efficient and generally create less waste than other building materials.
+As we celebrate Earth Day and our planet’s many breathtaking landscapes, remember that steel buildings can help us protect those places for future generations to enjoy.

-Northedge Steel is a premier manufacturer of high quality, fully customized steel garages, barns, carports, sheds and utility buildings.
-Our expert workmanship, knowledgeable customer service, and extremely flexible financing and rent-to-own payment options are the best in the industry.
-If you are ready to purchase a metal building for your home or business, please contact us today.
+Northedge Steel is a premier manufacturer of high-quality, fully customized steel garages, barns, carports, sheds, and utility buildings.
+Our expert craft, knowledgeable customer service, and extremely flexible financing and rent-to-own payment options are the best in the industry.
+Ready to start personalizing your metal building?
+Try our interactive 3D Builder, or Contact us today to get started! 📃